Who is the developer of Stonehurst, exactly?

 “We have updated the website to include the date of expected completion to avoid any confusion,” he added.
 “Due to the amount of work expected our construction schedule is set for completion in November 2024.”

 The website has other curious items.
-Clicking on the Contact button for “a free consultation for your next project” on the Services / Pre-Construction section yields this message:
+Clicking on the Contact button for “a free consultation for your next project” on the Services / Pre-Construction section gives an error message.

 The pictures on the Extraordinary Designs page show architectural designs from all over the world without locations or information.
-There is no connection to Tafreshi’s work.
+There is no connection to the developer.

 An image labeled Habita Arquitetura gives the name of a website that does not exist.
 The address is a Pilates studio.